Many people brush their teeth daily, yet still experience cavities or gum problems.

 • wrap in a C-shape around the tooth

-• move carefully up and down
+• gently move up and down

 Important: always work gently